KdRome/VocalVocab/README.md

 - **Mobile:** Uses Audio, Real-Time, Notifications(maybe)
 - **Story:** Learners, Competitive Spellers.
 Allows users to improve the spelling of words that they hear.
 Users might find this application engaging if they are interested in self-improvement, education, or language mastery
 - **Market:** Educational Institutions, Individual Learners, Global Non-English Speakers (more languages can potentially be added)
 - **Habit:** Daily Practices, Progress Tracking.
-Can track the users progress.
+Can track the user's progress.
 Users can open this application daily to improve their language skills.
 The average user consumes the content.
 - **Scope:** It may be challenging to build a perfect version of this app.
 It would still be interesting to build a stripped-down version of this app.

 ## Product Spec